SAP Articles

 Resource Allocation Planning vs Task Allocation Planning: What’s the Difference?

-People mix these up all the time, but resource allocation planning and task allocation planning are not the same thing.
-If you treat them like they are, your SAP project will run into bottlenecks, missed deadlines, and unexpected costs.
+People mix these concepts up, all the time, but resource allocation planning and task allocation planning are not the same thing.
+If you treat them like they are, your SAP project will run into issues, missed deadlines, and unexpected costs.

 Here’s the difference—and why it matters.